NVIDIA/cutlass/README.md

 See the [functionality listing](/media/docs/functionality.md) for the list of operations supported at each level of the execution model hierarchy.

+See the [CHANGELOG](CHANGELOG.md) for descriptions of recent updates.

 # What's New in CUTLASS 2.6
 CUTLASS 2.6 is a minor update to CUTLASS adding:
 - Fused [broadcast](test/unit/gemm/device/gemm_with_broadcast_f16n_f16n_f16n_tensorop_f32_sm75.cu) and [reductions](/test/unit/gemm/device/gemm_with_reduction_f16n_f16n_f16n_tensorop_f32_sm75.cu) in the epilogues of GEMM and Convolution